daniaokuye/winnerineast.github.io/README.md

 - [faiss](https://github.com/winnerineast/faiss):Faiss is a library for efficient similarity search and clustering of dense vectors.
 It contains algorithms that search in sets of vectors of any size, up to ones that possibly do not fit in RAM.
 It also contains supporting code for evaluation and parameter tuning.
 Faiss is written in C++ with complete wrappers for Python/numpy.
 Some of the most useful algorithms are implemented on the GPU.
 It is developed by Facebook AI Research.
 - [Python Autocomplete](https://github.com/winnerineast/python_autocomplete): This a toy project we started to see how well a simple LSTM model can autocomplete python code.
 - [source graph](https://github.com/winnerineast/sourcegraph):Code search and navigation tools.
+- [yacy](https://github.com/winnerineast/yacy_search_server):YaCy is a search engine software.
+It takes a new approach to search because it does not use a central server.
+Instead, its search results come from a network of independent peers.
+In such a distributed network, no single entity decides what gets listed, or in which order results appear.

 ## <a name="MachineLearning">Machine Learning</a>
 - [autokeras](https://github.com/winnerineast/autokeras): Auto-Keras is an open source software library for automated machine learning (AutoML).